diagrams/diagrams-doc/doc/manual.rst

 follow the spec correctly at this point, while Safari does not handle reflect and repeat at all and Firefox gets it wrong.

+The SVG backend includes an additional module `Diagrams.Backend.SVG.Attributes`:mod: for SVG specific attributes.
+Currently the module adds two attributes, `SvgId` and `SvgClass that are used to add class and id to SVG elements.
+This allows parts of a diagram to be referenced for aditional javascript procesing when the SVG ouput is embeeded in an HTML file.

 The source code for the SVG backend can be found in the `diagrams-svg`:repo: repository.
 Note the functions `renderDia` and `renderSVG` for rendering diagrams directly.